matsuhira/about/curriculum_vitae_en.md

 # Curriculum vitae

 ## Job summary
-We have been consistently involved in data networks, and have been involved in Internet-related work since its dawn.
+I have been consistently involved in data networks, and have been involved in Internet-related work since its dawn.
-After joining the company, he was involved in product development of LAN/WAN products and research and prototyping of intersystem connection mechanisms, and then became independent as a research group focusing on TCP/IP.
+After joining the company, I was involved in product development of LAN/WAN products and research prototyping of intersystem connection mechanisms, and then became independent as a research group focusing on TCP/IP.
 After being involved in promoting IPv6 development in the router development department, I was involved in new business development and cloud networks.
-After developing new business, he proposed three technologies that he devised and patented (MSLB: load balancing technology, M46/SA46T: IPv6 transition technology, ME6: cloud-related technology) to the Internet standardization organization IETF.
-We worked on new business development while being conscious of the technology development process.
+After developing new business, I proposed three technologies that I devised and patented (MSLB: load balancing technology, M46/SA46T: IPv6 transition technology, ME6: cloud-related technology) to the Internet standardization organization IETF.
+I worked on new business development while being conscious of the technology development process.
-After that, I opened Net Procedure Giken as a private business and am active there.
+After that, I opened Network Protocol Technologies Laboratory(neptela) as a private business and am active there.

 ## Job career

-### October 2022 ~ Present: Net Procedure Giken (Personal Business)
+### October 2022 ~ Present: Network Protocol Technologies Laboratories(neptela) (Personal Business)
 * NICT Beyond 5G R&D Promotion Project Standardization Advisor (June 2022 to present)

 ### April 1986 - March 2022 Fujitsu Limited/Fujitsu Laboratories Ltd.